PUSHKIN'S POEMS

 XIX.

-Tatyana hastens to escape;
+Tatyana struggles to escape;

 Her legs move fast without result;

-All is lost; Yevgeny shoves the door,
+All is lost; Yevgeny shoves open the door,

-And to the eyes of all
+And to the eyes of all the host

 Of hellish spirits the girl appears ―